ravjohal/buildmyaichatbot/replit.md

 ## Overview

-This SaaS web application empowers non-technical business owners to create, customize, and deploy AI-powered customer support chatbots for their websites.
-It features a guided creation wizard, extensive customization options, and an embeddable widget for seamless website integration.
-The project aims to provide efficient, AI-driven customer support, thereby reducing operational costs and enhancing customer satisfaction for businesses.
-Key capabilities include AI-powered responses based on website content and uploaded documents, multi-tier user management (including admin roles), comprehensive analytics, and a freemium pricing model with Stripe integration.
+This SaaS web application enables non-technical business owners to create, customize, and deploy AI-powered customer support chatbots for their websites.
+It offers a guided creation wizard, extensive customization, and an embeddable widget for seamless website integration.
+The project aims to provide efficient, AI-driven customer support, reducing operational costs and enhancing customer satisfaction.
+Key capabilities include streaming LLM responses, chunk-based knowledge retrieval with vector embeddings, AI responses from website content and documents, multi-tier user management, comprehensive analytics, and a freemium pricing model with Stripe integration.

 ## User Preferences